lolszewski/easydip/README.md

 ```

 In above implementation EasyDip will automatically match proper implementation for IClientDataAccess interface, which is SomeClientDataAccess during rutime.
-Having this we can go further and try to complicate EsyDip usage a little:
+Having this we can go further and try to complicate EasyDip usage a little:

 Let's have IClientDataAccess interface.
 Let's have FakeClientsService, which is the source of our fake data.